 The above process causes the formation of lipid peroxidation, which causes further damage.
 Free radical damage to lipids, DNA, and proteins results in the death of neurons, glia, and endothelial cells.
-Damage to the endothelial cells and the neurovascular unit triggers a series of inflammatory reactions that lead to disruption of the blood-brain barrier. development of perihematomal edema, neuronal death, and damage secondary to intracerebral brain hemorrhage.
-Hemorrhagic stroke induces an inflammatory reaction by activating microglia and leukocytes releasing inflammatory and mediators.
+Damage to the endothelial cells and the neurovascular unit triggers a series of inflammatory reactions that lead to disruption of blood-brain barrier, development of the perihematomal edema, neuronal death, and brain damage secondary to intracerebral hemorrhage.
+Hemorrhagic stroke induces an inflammatory reaction by activating microglia and leukocytes and releasing inflammatory mediators.
 Leukocytes interact with platelets, endothelium, and coagulation factors to play a role in hemostasis.
-Leukocytes stimulate proinflammatory macrophages to release mediators and result in secondary brain damage.
+Leukocytes stimulate macrophages to release proinflammatory mediators and result in secondary brain damage.
 The blood-brain barrier is broken after the onset of intracerebral hemorrhage, resulting in an influx of leukocytes into the perihematoma area.
 Neutrophils are the first leukocytes to enter the brain after the onset of intracerebral hemorrhage.
-Neutrophils release TNFα will and proinflammatory proteases and produce Reactive Oxvaen Species (ROS).
-Neutrophils and monocytes are the predominant leukocytes that cross the blood-brain barrier after intracerebral hemorrhage.
-Monocytes are leukocytes whose surface contains many anticoagulant factors, such as inhibition of the TF pathway, endothelial protein C receptors, and thrombomodulin which physiologically can inhibit thrombus formation and increase fibrinolysis [29].
+Neutrophils will release 10 TNFα and proinflammatory proteases and produce Reactive Oxygen Species (ROS).
+Neutrophils and monocytes 10 e the predominant leukocytes that cross the blood-brain barrier after intracerebral hemorrhage.
+Monocytes are leukocytes whose surface contains many anticoagulant factors. such as inhibition of the TF pathway, endothelial protein C receptors, and thrombomodulin which physiologically can inhibit thrombus formation and increase fibrinolysis [29].
 Leukocytes can further break down the blood-brain barrier and exacerbate secondary brain damage.

 Leukocytes are usually called white blood cells.
 Leukocytes numbered at least 4000-11000/mm3.
 Leukocytes are produced in the bone marrow and consist of granulocytic and mononuclear.
 Unlike red blood cells, leukocytes have a nucleus, and most leukocytes can move like amoebae and penetrate capillary walls [30].
 Leukocytes play an important role in the body's immune system and protect the body from infection.
 An increase in the number of leukocytes in the blood manifests as an infection in the body.
-Leukocytes are divided into two based on the presence or absence of granules, granulocytes. and agranulocvtes. namely Granulocytes are classified into neutrophils, eosinophils, and basophils.
+Leukocytes are divided into two based on the presence or absence of granules, namely granulocytes, and agranulocytes.
+Granulocytes are classified into neutrophils, eosinophils, and basophils.
 At the same time, agranulocytes are classified into lymphocytes and monocytes.